Packing Materials 101: 15 Things You Don’t Need to Buy

 No need to pack your clothing in a moving box if you’re just moving across town.
 Keep your clothes on hangers, and wrap a trash bag around as many hangers that will fit inside.
 At your new place, simply hang the clothes on the rod, and remove the bag.

 Talk about convenient: You can move your dresser drawers with your clothing inside.
-Just use Glade Press ‘n Seal to keep everything secure.
+Just use Glad Press ‘n Seal wrap to keep everything secure.

 Remember those wicker baskets Grandma gave you last Christmas?
 Repurpose them on moving day to hold light items, like your scarf or knitting collection.